Homepolish/gigalixir-buildpack-datadog/README.md

 To limit the log output of the buildpack, set the `DD_LOG_LEVEL` environment variable to one of the following: `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, `CRITICAL`, `OFF`.

 ```
-heroku config:add DD_LOG_LEVEL=ERROR
+gigalixir config:set DD_LOG_LEVEL=ERROR -a <APPLICATION_NAME>
 ```

 ## Gigalixir Log Collection

-### Collect Heroku logs
+### Collect Gigalixir logs
 **This log integration is currently in public beta**

 Gigalixir provides 3 types of logs:

 - App Logs: output from the application you pushed on the platform.
-- System Logs: messages about actions taken by the Heroku platform infrastructure on behalf of your app.
+- System Logs: messages about actions taken by the Gigalixir platform infrastructure on behalf of your app.
 - API Logs: administrative questions implemented by you and other developers working on your app.

 Gigalixir’s HTTP/S drains buffer log messages and submit batches of messages to an HTTPS endpoint via a POST request.